-If Johnny Cash were to have had illegitimate children with both Vampirella and Bettie Page, the result still wouldn’t have come close to explaining THE CRAMPS.
+If Elvis Presley were to have had illegitimate children with both Vampira and Bettie Page, the result still wouldn’t have come close to explaining THE CRAMPS.

-Releasing their first EP, Gravest Hits (http://www NULL.amazon NULL.com/Gravest-Hits-Psychedelic-Jungle-Cramps/dp/B000001I0K), in 1979 (which included a cover of The Trashmen’s “Surfin’ Bird”), THE CRAMPS were well cemented in the CBGB (http://www NULL.cbgb NULL.com/) punk movement of the late seventies and early eighties, playing alongside bands like Television, Blondie, The Ramones, and The Talking Heads.
-But unlike other American punk rock acts of the period, THE CRAMPS were never to surface with a hit song until well into the nineteen eighties.
+Releasing their first EP, Gravest Hits (http://www NULL.amazon NULL.com/Gravest-Hits-Psychedelic-Jungle-Cramps/dp/B000001I0K), in 1979 (which included a cover of The Trashmen’s “Surfin’ Bird”), THE CRAMPS were well cemented in the CBGB (http://www NULL.cbgb NULL.com/) punk movement of the late seventies and early eighties, playing alongside bands like Television, Blondie, The Damned, The Ramones, and The Talking Heads.
+But unlike some of these other American punk rock acts, THE CRAMPS were never to surface with a hit song until well into the nineteen eighties.

 In the end, beauty is in the eyeliner of the beholder.
 And while it would be hard to classify the music of THE CRAMPS as beautiful, the love shared by Lux and Ivy — the very heart of the band — may be one of the more beautiful love stories in all of rock and roll history.
 His worship of her and her playfulness with him kept the pair forever young.

 Though they may not be remembered for much in the years to come, three events certainly solidify THE CRAMPS‘ place in rock and pop culture:

 - In June 1978 — perhaps inspired by their hero Johnny Cash having broken ground by playing Folsom Prison a decade before — THE CRAMPS gave a landmark free concert for patients at the California State Mental Hospital in Napa